dchowdhury-mdsol/legalese-ease/CONTRIBUTING.md

 ```

 Ensure that the arguments you pass to each script match its expected input parameters.

-We appreciate your contributions to improving our project!
 ```

 This `CONTRIBUTING.md` file is structured to guide contributors through setting up their environment, running the Docker container, executing tests, and running specific Python scripts.
-Be sure to replace `path/to/` with the actual paths to your scripts.